 - Discern the basis for disagreement speech and audiologic professionals re: audio-testing – whether verbal or non-verbal sounds are best utilized.

 - Identify how to clinically differentiate between CAPD and ADHD and dyslexia

 - Provider will be able to: Identify treatment approaches, including environmental modifications, learning environment, compensatory strategies, and (direct) remediation

 - Identify why referrals for occupational and physical therapy are often necessary in children with CAPD, as a direct function of vestibule dysfunction vis-à-vis balance and coordination and their neural pathways to both eyes and cerebellum - why this course is relevant to both occupational and physical therapists

 Learn about the signs & symptoms as well as management from the perspective of speech language pathology, audiology, occupational & physical therapy, social work and special education.
 Packed with visuals and diagrams, solutions to difficult and trouble-some scenarios are well presented, with a positive tone, and excellent ‘functionality’ of material for the early intervention professional.

 This program is offered for 0.40 ASHA CEU's (Level: Various Content Area: Professional)

 EITTOC is an AOTA Approved Provider of professional development.
 Course approval ID# 8922.
-This on-line course is offered at 0.4 CEUs, (Level: introductory.
-Category: Service Delivery, Foundational Knowledge).
+This distance learning-independent is offered at 0.4 CEUs, introductory, OT service delivery/foundational knowledge.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

 APPROVED BY THE ILLINOIS EARLY INTERVENTION TRAINING PROGRAM FOR EARLY INTERVENTION CREDENTIAL CREDIT for 2.0 Hours